andreivisan/andreivisan.github.io/_posts/2015-12-5-the-power-of-observer-pattern-for-android-ui-libraries.md

 </RelativeLayout>
 ```

-The `TextView` will hold the content of our post and the `FrameLayout` is the fragment containter which initially will hold our `Add post` button which on click will be replaced with our fragment from the UI library.
+The `TextView` will hold the content of our post and the `FrameLayout` is the fragment container which initially will hold our `Add post` button which on click will be replaced with our fragment from the UI library.
 The code for the `Add post` button is:

 ``` xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"